-- Health and Social Care Integration: Five Years of Progress on a National Academies Report Grantmakers In Health - Integrating Social Care into the Delivery of Health Care: Moving Upstream to Improve the Nation's Health | The National Academies Press (original report from NASEM that BUSSW helped fund...) - Social Work Today Magazine (free, popular, as opposed to academic journal.
-Worth it to peruse to stay abreast of what SW is thinking about right now). - The New Social Worker Online the professional social work careers magazine - SocialWorker.com (another free, popular professionally oriented journal for practitioners)
+- Social Work Today Magazine (free, popular, as opposed to academic journal.
+Worth it to peruse to stay abreast of what SW is thinking about right now). - The New Social Worker Online the professional social work careers magazine -SocialWorker.com (another free, popular professionally oriented journal for practitioners) - Social Work's Digital Divide Blog Ellen Belluomini PhD hosts a blog to support social workers in addressing the digital divide with recent focus on participation in protests and social action.